Sooners off to College World Series finals after beating A&M

 Trying to complete a softball-baseball title sweep, the Sooners (45-22) have won three straight games at Charles Schwab Field by no fewer than four runs and will play for their first national championship since 1994.

-Their opponent in the best-of-three finals starting Saturday will be either Arkansas or Mississippi.
-Those two teams were to meet Wednesday night, with Ole Miss needing one win to advance and Arkansas needing two.
+Oklahoma’s opponent in the best-of-three finals starting Saturday will be either Arkansas or Mississippi.
+Arkansas beat Ole Miss 3-2 on Wednesday night to force another game Thursday.

 As Sooners fans chanted “O-U!
 O-U!” closer Trevin Michael struck out Brett Minnich to end the game against the Aggies.
 The celebration was subdued.